0x7DB/0x7DB/README.md

 -->
 -Fucking Inflatable Fucking Crown

--Currently Working On: **A Fucking Forgehax Skid**
+-No Longer Working On: **A Fucking Forgehax Skid**

--Attempting to Comprehend: Vim
+-Now Working On: FurryWare

+-Has Comprehended: Vim

 -Architecture: PowerPC-32 *(Occasionally x86)*